Donnie Keshawarz

-Biography
+Early life and education

-He was born on July 30, 1969 in Guelph, Ontario, Canada to Afghan parents.
-Keshawarz grew up in Jonesboro, Arkansas and attended Jonesboro High School.
-He attended Arkansas State University, and Rutgers University where he earned his bachelor degree, and the University of Missouri at Kansas City where he received his master's degree.
+Donnie Keshawarz was born on July 30, 1969, in Guelph, Ontario, Canada to Afghan parents.
+He grew up in Jonesboro, Arkansas and attended Jonesboro High School.
+He earned a bachelor's degree from Rutgers University and a master's degree from the University of Missouri–Kansas City.
 He also studied acting under Herbert Berghof.

+Career

 Since 1987, Keshawarz has appeared in numerous television roles, most notably in a recurring role in 2003 as Yusuf Auda on the television series 24 as well as a recurring role in the HBO series The Sopranos.
 He has also made guest appearances on Law & Order, Lost, Sex and the City, Hack, Blue Bloods, and Homeland.

 Keshawarz also starred in the ABC television series Forever and in 2013 he made a brief appearance in The Wolf of Wall Street.

 He has also appeared in several films, including Loving Leah (2009), The Adjustment Bureau (2011), Experimenter (2015) and Ad Astra (2019).